-An academic transcripts is an official and complete copy of a student’s academic work, which includes any official academic actions or changes, such as degrees, transfers or proficiency credit, special academic status, honors, withdrawals or dismissals.
+An academic transcripts is an official and complete copy of a student’s academic work, which includes any official academic actions or changes, such as degrees, transfers or proficiency credit, special academic status, withdrawals or dismissals.
 All permanent academic records including transcripts are maintained by the university registrar.

 Students may obtain official or unofficial copies of their transcripts:

 - Official transcripts – Printed on security paper, forwarded to a third party and signed and embossed by the university registrar.
 Official copies may be issued to the student, but will be stamped “Issued to Student.”

 - Unofficial transcripts – Marked unofficial and printed on standard photocopy paper.

 The reverse side of the transcript contains a key or legend of terms and definitions, which help clarify the information contained in the transcript.
 The key may contain, define or describe:

 - Date of last revision to the key